emeryntumba/healthcare/README.md

-An app for finding your nearby hospital quickly
+An app for finding your nearby hospital quickly and manage your hospital